theunraveler/Contract/pages/06-Ownership.md

 5.01 Who owns the code after the project?
 -----------------------------------------

-With regard to static assets (images and copy), you do.
+With regard to static assets (images, copy, purchased themes, etc), you do.
 Regarding code and functionality, I do.

-Your payment for the work I do is actually payment to license the code that I write for use on the site specified at the time of our agreement (unless I expressly grant the permission to reuse the code on other sites, or any license I release the code under grant suitable permissions).
+Your payment for the work I do is actually payment to license the code that I write for use on the site specified at the time of our agreement (unless I expressly grant the permission to reuse the code on other sites, or any license I release the code under grants suitable permissions).

 If you would like to make other arrangements, I am willing to negotiate.